NalimWeso/my-website/README.md

 ## 👋 Introduction

-<p>Yup that's me.
+<p>Yup, that's me.
 You're probably wondering how i ended up in this situation?</p>

 <p>Well, it all started a two days ago when my mom woke me up for school.</p>